PDLT-University-of-York/test-split-site/docs/ultra/site-template.md

 ???
 Question "Why is a required item shown as missing when it is present in the site?"

     The report matches item names in the site to a list of possible names for each required item.
-We have included a long list of reasonable matches for each required item, but if items are named differently they ay not be identified.
-If an item name matches multiple items, only one match is applied.
+We have included a long list of reasonable matches for each required item, but items with unexpected names may not be identified.
+Also, if an item name matches for multiple item types, only one match is applied.
 For consistency, it's best practice to **use the item names from the template**.

     The report also only identifies **required pages within the Module Information or Assessment section or at the top-level of the site**.
 For example, if the assessment criteria is included but within a weekly section, it will not be picked up by the report.
 This reflects the need for students to be able to easily locate key items.

+???
+Question "Why does a site have a very different score to 2024/25?"

+    Reporting methodology has been extensively updated and improved for 2025/26.
+It is now much more robust and better able to automatically classify site structure and content.

+    This means that scores from 2024/25 with the first reporting method may not be directly comparable to scores with the new reporting method.
+The new methodology will be used from 2025/26, so in future it will be possible to compare compliance year-on-year.

 For further questions or feedback relating to the dashboard, reporting methodology or interpreting outcomes, please [contact our team](../help/contact-us.md) for assistance.